shujuuu/kello-content-test/.swm/overview-by-claude.9yf2x6zu.sw.md

     class CO,CM core;
 ```

 The diagram shows a comprehensive system that integrates various business functions, from customer management and financial operations to logistics and reporting.
-It emphasizes the interconnected nature of these components, with Capital Management and Cooperative Operations serving as central hubs that interact with multiple other elements of the system.
+It emphasizes the interconnected nature of these components, with `Capital Management` and `Cooperative Operations` serving as central hubs that interact with multiple other elements of the system.

+&nbsp;

+---

+&nbsp;

 ### Main Components